SeunA88/Generating-insights-about-Deforestation-across-regions-using-SQL/README.md

 1. The dataset Region_ was used.
 2. Distinct countries were selected.
 3. Aggregate function "COUNT" was used for this analysis to count the total number of countries.

 #### Below are the queries used for this analysis and their results:
 ![](2A.png)

+Please note: 217 distinct countries were analysed, the 218th in the dataset was noted as 'World'

 ---